BrandonPacewic/GitProjectManager/README.md

 # Linux Git Project Manager

-Linux script for managing a large amount of git projects.
+Linux script for managing a large amount of git projects from the command line.

 ## Features